hooopo/oh-my-github-circles/README.md

 5. **Get the image URL or copy the image**: Once the GitHub Action has been successfully executed, you can either get the image URL or copy the generated image directly.

-⚠️ _Image flag: Screenshot illustrating how to access the image._

 Follow these steps, and you'll successfully set up "Oh My GitHub Circles" for your repository.

-For each _Image flag_, make sure to include a screenshot or image that clearly captures the action described in that step to help users better understand the process.

 ## Contributing